TREC: APT Tactic / Technique Recognition via Few-Shot Provenance Subgraph Learning: Methodology

 The GNN can be trained through multiple layers.
 In the $t$-th layer, the node feature matrix $\textbf{E}^{(t)}$ updated according to Equation \ref{equ:1}, where $G$ is the topology of the provenance graph (usually represented by an adjacent matrix) and $\textbf{W}^{(t-1)}$ is a trainable parameter matrix.
 Note that more layers (i.e., a larger value of $t$) indicate that the GNN can aggregate information from more remote nodes to learn higher-order interaction patterns.
 Here, $GNN(\cdot)$ is a GNN based encoder, which can be instantiated by any GNN models (e.g., GCN\cite{r14}, GAT\cite{r15}, GIN\cite{r16}, etc.).

-We stack $T$ GNN layers on the provenance graph $G$ to learn the final feature matrix $\textbf{E}^{(T)}$, which is then input into a softmax classifier to make node type classification based on Equation \ref{equ:2}, where $\textbf{P}$ is the probability distribution of the classification and $\textbf{W}^{(T)}$ is the parameter matrix of the classifier.The loss is calculated as the cross-entropy between $\textbf{P}$ and the true node type matrix $\textbf{Y}$, and then $GNN(\cdot)$ can be trained by gradient descent.
+We stack $T$ GNN layers on the provenance graph $G$ to learn the final feature matrix $\textbf{E}^{(T)}$, which is then input into a softmax classifier to make node type classification.
 After training, $GNN(\cdot)$ can be treated as a feature extractor.
 Specifically, given the initial feature matrix $\textbf{E}^{(0)}$ of a provenance graph, we input $\textbf{E}^{(0)}$ into the trained encoder $GNN(\cdot)$, which would output the final feature matrix $\textbf{E}^{(T)}$ of the provenance graph.

 \textbf{NOI detection:} After obtaining the final feature vector for every node in the provenance graph, we treat the NOI detection as an outlier mining problem.
 Specifically, we apply iForest\cite{r17}, which has been proven to be an effective outlier mining algorithm, to detect outliers in all “process” nodes in the provenance graph.
 These outliers are treated as NOIs.